Joe Rutgens

-Joseph Casimiere Rutgens (born January 26, 1939) is a former American football defensive tackle in the National Football League for the Washington Redskins.
+Joseph Casimiere Rutgens (born January 26, 1939) is an American former professional football player who was a defensive tackle for the Washington Redskins of the National Football League (NFL).
 He went to two Pro Bowls during his nine-year career.
-He played college football at the University of Illinois at Urbana-Champaign and was drafted in the first round (third overall) of the 1961 NFL Draft.
-Rutgens was also selected in the first round (fourth overall) of the 1961 AFL Draft by the Oakland Raiders.
+He played college football for the Illinois Fighting Illini and was selected in the first round of the 1961 NFL draft with the third overall pick.
+Rutgens was also selected in the first round (fourth overall) of the 1961 AFL draft by the Oakland Raiders.

-In 2008 Rutgens was selected as one of the top 10 defensive lineman in the history of University of Illinois Memorial Stadium.
+In 2008 Rutgens was selected as one of the top 10 defensive lineman in the history of University of Illinois.

 Rutgens was an All-American in 1960 and was a first-team All-Big Ten selection by the Associated Press in 1959 and 1960.
 He also was a second-team All-Big Ten pick by United Press in both 1959 and 1960.